huzhangc/Image_Style_Transfer/README.md

 ## Evaluation
 ### Neural Style Transfer
+#### Hyperparameter Tuning
 I performed grid search on hyperparameters style_weight = [1e-2,1,1e2,1e4,1e6]
 content_weight = [1e-2,1,1e2,1e4,1e6]
 total_variation_weight = [1,100,10000]
 for total 75 trials.
 The results of my hyperparameter tuning is shown below as a dataframe that sort each trials in ascending order of total loss function.

 <img width="958" alt="image" src="https://github.com/huzhangc/Image_Style_Transfer/assets/98297644/3300dac9-6c59-433a-bc64-bf47ae99db3b">

 I choose hyperparameter also according to the visual performance of the output.
 Thus, I choose hyperparameter with style_weight 1e-2, content_weight = 1e-4 and total_variation_weight = 100.
 Below is a sample of hyperparameter tuning results (best trial on lower right).

 <img width="312" alt="image" src="https://github.com/huzhangc/Image_Style_Transfer/assets/98297644/d08bdbc6-34ce-4ea7-b493-2c70545d14d4">

+#### Image Evaluation
 Neural Style Transfer presents stylistic outputs, with colors and textures on style images and scnenes & objects on content images greatly preserved.
 The results are artistic and beautiful, despite high noise and twisted details.
 Also note that it have poor performance if there's white areas on the content image.
 Below are photo evaluations.
 For generating these images, I trained the model with style weight of 1e-2, content weight of 1e4 and total variation weight of 100, which are the best hyperparameters after examining outputs from hyperparameter tuning, with an epoch size of 10, which os roughly 1000 iterations.